Nikcodes10/mento/README.md

 ### Notables:

-- ui according to the design
+- UI according to the design
-- form validation
+- Form validation
-- responsive
+- Responsive
-- pleasing to the eye
+- Pleasing to the eye
-- modular and scalable code
+- Modular and scalable code
-- no libraries used for ui/css
+- No libraries used for ui/css
-- made with love using react and typescript
+- Made with love using React and Typescript

 ### Hosted: